 Broadly speaking, property disputes take one of two forms.
-First, there are disputes concerning the ownership of property between two or more owners.
-Secondly there are disputes concerning third party rights between neighbours.
-The latter are disputes where both parties can often become entrenched with costs and tensions rising significantly within a very short space of time.
-If you do get involved in a neighbour dispute it is vitally important that every reasonable attempt is made to negotiate or mediate a settlement so as to avoid escalating costs.
-Remember, while you are involved in a dispute this limits your ability to sell your property as it will have to be disclosed to a potential buyer.
+First, there are those concerning ownership of property between two or more people.
+Second, are the ones concerning third-party rights between neighbours.
+The latter are where both parties often become entrenched, with costs and tensions rising significantly in a very short space of time.
+If you get involved in a neighbour dispute it is vitally important that every reasonable attempt is made to negotiate or mediate a settlement, to avoid escalating costs.
+Remember, while you are involved in a dispute this limits your ability to sell your property, because it will have to be disclosed to a potential buyer.

 “Who owns the boundary?” and “Where is the boundary?” are two frequently asked questions.
-Sometimes these questions can be answered by carefully going through ancient deeds and documents.
-However, in many cases either the deeds have been lost or they do not offer much assistance in which case you may need to get a surveyor to provide his opinion on where the boundary lies.
+Sometimes they can be answered by carefully going through ancient deeds and documents.
+But in many cases, either the deeds have been lost or they do not offer much assistance, which means you may need to get a surveyor to provide an opinion on where the boundary lies.

-If having considered the deeds and obtained the services of a surveyor agreement still cannot be reached, then you can take your dispute either to the county court or to the property chamber first tier tribunal.
-In both cases the costs which each party incurs will be significant and the losing party will end up paying a contribution towards the winning party’s costs, and the overall costs incurred may well exceed the value of the part of the property in dispute.
+If an agreement still cannot be reached, then you can take your dispute to the county court or to the property chamber first-tier tribunal.
+In both cases, the costs will be significant and the losing party will end up paying a contribution towards the winner’s costs.
+The overall financial implication may well exceed the value of the part of the property in dispute.

-TOLATA is short for “The Trusts of Land and Appointment of Trustees act 1996”.
-This is a piece of legislation which is often used when a relationship between cohabiting partners breaks down and where a property which the parties lived in was in the name of one person only.
+TOLATA is short for Trusts of Land and Appointment of Trustees Act 1996.
+This legislation is often used when a relationship between cohabiting partners breaks down and where a property in which the parties lived is in the name of one person only.

-There is no agreement in writing but using TOLATA Jill will be able to persuade a court that notwithstanding the absence of any written agreement and the fact that the property remains in Jack’s name, she has nevertheless acquired a “beneficial interest” in Jack’s property.
-The court will Make a declaration to the effect that Jill has acquired an interest in the property to the extent of her contribution and order either that the property is sold or that Jack pays Jill a sum of money representing her interest.
+There is no agreement in writing but, by using TOLATA, Jill will be able to persuade a court that, irrespective of no written agreement and the fact that the property remains in Jack’s name, she has still acquired a beneficial interest in Jack’s property.
+The court will declare that Jill’s interest is the extent of her financial contribution and order that the property is sold, or that Jack pays her a sum of money representing her interest.

-Although the Act is of Assistance in resolving cohabitation disputes, a situation like Jill finds herself in could easily be avoided by Jack and Jill entering into a form of written agreement known as a “declaration of trust”.
-This would have provided both Jack and Jill with certainty over their positions.
+Although this act helps in resolving cohabitation disputes, a situation like Jill’s could easily be avoided (and certainty provided) by Jack and Jill entering into a form of written agreement known as a Declaration of Trust.

-Easements are rights which a person (often a neighbour) has over somebody else’s land.
-Two typical examples of an easement are rights of way, or a right to drainage.
-They can be created by express agreement, they can be acquired over a period of time, or in some circumstances the law can imply an easement in somebody’s favour.
+These are rights a person (often a neighbour) has over somebody else’s land.
+Two typical examples are rights of way, or a right to drainage.
+They can be created by express agreement or acquired over a period of time.
+In some circumstances, the law can imply an easement in somebody’s favour.

 Often an application for adverse possession will be opposed.
-If it is opposed, then the party making the application will need to prove his case by providing statements in the first instance.
-These will be filed with the tribunal which will list the application for a formal hearing where evidence will be heard and cross examined.
-The applicant must prove that on the balance of probabilities he has occupied the land for the requisite period of time and in the requisite manner.
+If so, the case will need to be proven by providing statements in the first instance.
+These will be filed with the tribunal, which will list the application for a formal hearing, where evidence will be heard and cross examined.
+The applicant must prove that, on the balance of probabilities, he or she has occupied the land for the requisite period of time and in the requisite manner.

-People can save for many years to have that extension built at the back of the house, or they have to either re mortgage or take out expensive loans to pay for the work to be done.
-Thankfully, for the most part they are happy – even delighted with the end result! and the expenditure is seen as a worthwhile investment.
-You may however be in the unfortunate minority.
-The work may not be up to standard, the builders may damage your property, or the work may never end up being completed.
+People can save for many years to have the dream extension built on the back of the house.
+Or perhaps they remortgage or take out expensive loans.
+Thankfully, for the most part they are happy – even delighted – with the end result, and it is seen as a worthwhile investment.
+However, you may however be in the unfortunate minority.
+The work may not be up to standard or never completed, or the builders may damage your property.

-Nothing we can do will take away the pain and misery of experiencing substandard building works, and the realities are that once you find yourself in this position either the builder goes bankrupt or just disappears making legal proceeding a waste of time.
+Nothing we can do will take away the pain and misery of experiencing substandard building work.
+Sadly, the reality is that, if you find yourself in this position, the builder goes bankrupt or just disappears, making legal proceedings a waste of time.

-You can however limit the damage that a poor builder can cause.
+But, you can limit the damage that a poor builder can cause:

 - Find out the builder’s trading style and establish exactly who you are dealing with.
-Are you dealing with a limited company? or is the builder an individual or a partnership.
-Remember, if you are dealing with a limited company that is an entirely different legal entity from an individual.
-If you are dealing with a company it may have no assets to pursue against.
-At least an individual may have a house which you can enforce a judgment against.
+Are you dealing with a limited company or is the builder an individual or a partnership?
+Remember, if you are dealing with the former that is an entirely different legal entity from an individual.
+If it’s a limited company, it may have no assets to pursue.
+At least an individual may have a house against which you can enforce a judgment

-- Either way, establish what insurance cover the builder has: he should at the very least have public liability insurance.
-Ask to see aa copy of his insurance cover.
+- Either way, establish what insurance cover the builder has.
+He or she should, at the very least, have public liability insurance.
+Ask to see aa copy of the insurance cover

-- Ensure that all of the specified works are confirmed to you in writing as is the price for the works and if you are paying by stages be clear exactly how much is due and when by.
+- Ensure that all the specified work and price is confirmed in writing and, if you are paying by stages, be clear exactly how much is due and when